cheesegoldfish/ATB/README.md

 You probably also want a way to always use Magitek instead of having to pick the Routine every time you switch classes.

 There are lots of options for this maintained by the community.
+You can use **SeleCR** which is bundled with UpdateBuddy, or you can use a plugin like **ForceMagitek**.

 For convenience here is a ForceMagitek plugin that will automatically choose Magitek for you for every class.